 Do not let the rain discourage you to visit Cambodia during the ‘green season’.
 It may be ‘less traveled’ during that period; however, that does not necessarily mean that visiting at that time of the year, the Kingdom of Wonder will become ‘less amazing’.
 Come visit Cambodia during low season and get a taste of more authentic Cambodian experiences.

-Book your Stay at Navutu Dreams, Siem Reap’s Premier Hotel Resort
+Book your Experience at Navutu Dreams, Siem Reap’s Finest Boutique Retreat

 Choose to stay where you can fully rest and relax.
 You can select from one of our Siem Reap hotel packages that will fit your fancy – be it your honeymoon, your solo get-away or your time off with your family.